microsoft/AzureTRE/docs/tre-admins/setup-instructions/workflows.md

   az account set --subscription <subscription ID>
   ```

-  !!! caution
-      When running locally the credentials of the logged-in user will be used to deploy the infrastructure.
-Hence, it is essential that the user has enough permissions to deploy all resources.

   See [Sign in with Azure CLI](https://docs.microsoft.com/cli/azure/authenticate-azure-cli) for more details.

 1. Create a service principal